ScreepsMods/screepsmod-modloader/README.md

 # screepsmod-modloader

-## Modloader for the screeps private server
+Modloader for the screeps private server

+# OBSOLETE
+With [PS Changelog Build 30](http://support.screeps.com/hc/en-us/community/posts/209656669-PS-Changelog-build-30) this mod is now obsolete.

 In a shell in your mod folder:
 1. `git clone https://github.com/ScreepsMods/screepsmod-modloader .`